How to Curate the Best, Most Efficient Marketing Report

 - Will this marketing report help approve more budget for business marketing activities?

-You can come back and refer to this blog as a checklist while you’re still drafting your report so that you don’t miss any of the important things out.
+You can come back and refer to this blog as a checklist while you’re still drafting your report.
+So that you don’t miss any of the important things.

-Your marketing report should not just be any other report that you share with your stakeholders; instead, one that helps you transform the course of your organization in its relevant market.
+Your marketing report should not be any other report that you share with your stakeholders.

-At the end of the day, the marketing report is formulated to help you curate your business’ marketing strategies in a way that they are extremely beneficial to your business in the long run.
+At the end of the day.
+A marketing report is there to help you curate your business’ marketing strategies.
+In a way that they are beneficial to your business in the long run.